fluidmobile/hero/README.md

 #### Router
 The `Router` component is a module's connection to a workflow.
 No database entities or `PONSO`s shall be used in this component.

-Use this component to connect to a workflow using the `RouterWorkflowControl` which has to be implemented by the chosen workflow.
+Use this component to connect to a workflow using the `WorkflowInput` which has to be implemented by the chosen workflow.
 ###### Protocols to implement
 The `Router` component implements a single protocol:
 - `RouterInput`